 Compounding this is the fact that people with DD can’t look forward to feeling good once their more severe depression goes away—they may just return to their baseline “funk.”

 10) Does dysthymia run in families, and if so, why do some people in a family get it and others not?
 What should you for the kids of someone with dysthymia?

-As far as kids go, research on children suggests that depression starting early in life may lead to all kinds of problems in development, school performance, relationships with peers, and so on.
+As far as kids go, research on children suggests that depression (or persistent anxiety) starting early in life may lead to all kinds of problems in development, school performance, relationships with peers, and so on.
 If a kid appears to show signs of depression, or ongoing behavioral problems, an evaluation is usually indicated.

 11) If you have chronic depression, what should you do to get evaluated?

 You should definitely see your primary care doctor, and have a physical exam and laboratory tests.
 A variety of medical conditions may cause, or worsen, chronic depression—everything from diabetes to thyroid disease to various types of infection.

 If there’s “nothing wrong” medically, then you should consider getting a psychiatric evaluation, which should include evaluations of not only whether you have a “disorder” but also the life issues that may be contributing to your depression.
 It makes sense to do a “self-evaluation” as well, to consider what aspects of your current life may contribute to depression.
 Too much alcohol, marijuana, caffeine, and other drugs, or a lack of physical activity, can contribute to depression.

 12) What are the best treatments?
 And what are the worst treatments?